svetanguyen/svetanguyen/README.md

 ### Hi there 👋!
 #### Frontend development

-I'm Sveta from Ukraine and currently working in Vietnam.
+I'm Sveta from Ukraine and currently working in Canada.
 I do Frontend development on a Shopify platform and I'm an active learner

 Skills: VUE JS / REACTJS / JS / HTML / CSS / SCSS / LIQUID / GULP